cmda-minor-web/real-time-web-2021/week-1.md

 Creating a unique feature often means storing some information about users serverside in-memory.
 Ask us if you have any questions about how to achieve that.

 [Examples that are not unique][get started]: Storing nicknames, showing who’s online or any of the other feature requests listed at the bottom of the socket.io tutorial.

 Examples that are unique: Using D3 to structure texts into svg art, using words to fight each other in a text based game, additional features you can earn if you stay in chat long enough.
-It doesn’t even have to be a chat app, just use the socket.io framework.
+**It doesn’t even have to be a chat app, just use the socket.io framework.**

 Think of something that matches your skill level.
 If you have trouble understanding the basics of socket.io, focus on the basics (and talk to us if you need help).

-Extra challenge: Instead of socket.io, use the native server-sent-events!
+Extra challenge: Instead of socket.io, use the native [server-sent-events]https://www.voorhoede.nl/en/blog/real-time-communication-with-server-sent-events/!
 It works very well although sending messages from client to server is trickier.

-**Resources:** socket.io
+**Resources:** [socket.io]

 ### Excercise 3: Deploy your app
 Get your app running on the web!
 Put a link to your live demo at the top of your readme.
 Include a screenshot in the repo showing of the unique feature you built.